 What Is a Stock Keeping Unit?

-A stock keeping unit (SKU) is a unique alphanumeric identification number assigned to items that defines them and allows them to be easily identifiable at the inventory level For example, a clothing retailer may use SKUs to designate style, size, and color of a shirt.
+A stock keeping unit (SKU) is a unique alphanumeric code assigned to items that defines them and allows them to be easily identifiable at the inventory level For example, a clothing retailer may use SKUs to designate style, size, and color of a shirt.

 An electronics store will likely have sections for televisions, audio equipment, home appliances, computers, smartphones, along with other various electronics.
 They might create their SKUs in order to quickly identify that a product is part of their audio equipment line of products.
 Other SKUs identify computer products, and so on.